 - All attendees (employees, students and their guests) should be vaccinated.

-- No individuals should be required or expected to attend a holiday party.
+- No individuals should be required or expected to attend a reception, party or gathering.
 We should recognize that some of our colleagues have family or health concerns and will choose not to participate.
-Likewise, we should also respect an individual’s decision to wear a mask even if it is not required by policy or local ordinance.